15 BEST WALKS IN FRANZ JOSEF – The Ultimate Guide

 Roberts Point Track

 The Roberts Point Track is a challenging hike in Franz Josef that offers stunning views of the Franz Josef Glacier, Waiho River and the surrounding mountains.
 The trail is 5.5 kilometers (3.4 miles) one way and takes about 4-5 hours to complete.
-Robert Points Track takes you along a reflection pond, waterfall, over swing bridges and through native forest shows you what New Zealand is about.
+Robert Points Track takes you along a reflection pond, waterfall, over swing bridges and through native forests showing you what New Zealand is about.

 Roberts Point Track distance and duration: The total distance of Roberts Point Track is 11.8 kilometers and takes about 4 to 5 hours to complete.